Bidar Tourist Places(2023): Your Complete Guide

 With their beautifully decorated domes and spacious interiors, the Bahamani tombs offer a glimpse into the grandeur and elegance of the past.

-Located just 5.5 km away from Bidar Railway Station, these tombs are a must-visit for anyone who visits Bidar.
-Although one of the tombs has partially collapsed, the remaining ones are still standing strong and continue to attract visitors from all over the world.
+Located just 5.5 km away from Bidar Railway Station.
+One of the tombs has partially collapsed, but the remaining ones are still standing strong and continue to attract visitors from all over the world.

 The Bahamani Tombs are a testament to the rich cultural heritage and architectural prowess of the Bahmani dynasty and must in the list of Bidar Tourist places